Restoration of the Scottish Catholic hierarchy

 The Archdiocese of St Andrews and Edinburgh was to be the Metropolitan See for Scotland with the Archdiocese of Glasgow to be under control of the Holy See.

 It was nearly another 100 years before Scotland had its first post-Reformation cardinal appointed.
-In 1969 Archbishop Gray of St Andrews and Edinburgh was elevated to the rank of Cardinal.
-Since then Cardinal Winning of Glasgow, and Cardinal O'Brien of St Andrews and Edinburgh have been appointed to the College of Cardinals.
+In 1969 Archbishop Gray of St Andrews and Edinburgh was elevated to the rank of Cardinal, as were in the years following Cardinal Winning of Glasgow, and Cardinal O'Brien of St Andrews and Edinburgh.